eficode-academy/kubernetes-katas/03-rolling-updates.md

 $ kubectl create deployment nginx --image=nginx:1.7.9
 ```

-And expose the pod using a load balancer service (remember that it might take a
+And, expose the pod using a load balancer service (remember that it might take a
 few minutes for the cloud infrastructure to deploy the load balancer, i.e. the
 external IP might be shown as `pending`):